vladlu/wp-prod/README.md

 # How to use

-Just add the rules to `rules` file and run `run.sh` — it will automatically download the specified version of [wp-prod-core](https://github.com/vladlu/wp-prod-core/) which will parse and execute the rules.
+Just add the rules to the `rules` file and run `run.sh` — it will automatically download the specified version of [wp-prod-core](https://github.com/vladlu/wp-prod-core/) which will parse and execute the rules.

 If you want to uninstall the wp-prod-core, run `uninstall.sh`.
-It's usually helpfull to free up the disk space because the `node_modules` directory can be large (>50mb & >10k files).
+It can be helpful if you want to free up the disk space; because sometimes the `node_modules` directory can be large (usually it is more than 50MB and 10k files).

 ## Other